Kagamine/Docs/aspnet/fundamentals/logging.rst

 Working with ILogger<T>
 ^^^^^^^^^^^^^^^^^^^^^^^

-In addition to working with ``ILoggerFactory``, your application can request an instance of ``ILogger<T>`` as a dependency in a class's constructor, where T represents your class's name.
+In addition to working with ``ILoggerFactory``, your application can request an instance of ``ILogger<T>`` as a dependency in a class's constructor, where ``T`` is the type performing logging.
 For example, an ASP.NET Controller called ``HomeController`` that needed to perform logging could include an ``ILogger<HomeController>`` parameter in its constructor.
 When this technique is used, the logger will automatically use the type's name as its category name.

 You can see a simple example of this in action using middleware.
 The following middleware class requests an instance of ``ILogger<SimpleLoggerMiddleware>``.
 When it is created, an ``ILogger`` is provided with a category name already set to ``LoggingSample.SimpleLoggerMiddleware``.